 Please refer to the handbook for additional course overview information.

-What jobs can the Graduate Diploma in Diabetes lead to?
+What jobs can the Diabetes lead to?

 Graduates with a clinical-based health or allied health professional background generally gain employment in the field of diabetes education and care.
 Graduates eligible for ADEA credentialing may be better placed to achieve designated diabetes education positions.
 Graduates without a health professional background may gain employment in an allied field, for example diabetes research.

 apply theoretical knowledge to provide evidence based care and management to people with chronic health conditions